Rozman Jusoh: Arrest

 On 25 November 1993, 22-year-old Rozman bin Jusoh was arrested for marijuana (or cannabis) trafficking.
 A day earlier, Rozman met up with an undercover officer from the Central Narcotics Bureau (CNB).
 The officer, Tan Keng Ann, was ordered to arrange the meet-up with Rozman after the narcotics police received a tip-off on 23 November that a man was selling marijuana at a shopping mall at Upper Bukit Timah.
 Tan pretended to be a buyer interested in purchasing marijuana from Rozman, who agreed to sell him the drugs the next day over a negotiated payment of S$1,800.

-The next day, with the help of Razali, who escorted him on a motorcycle, Rozman arrived at the KFC fried chicken restaurant at a Upper Bukit Timah shopping centre, and meet up with Tan as per the arranged timing.
+The next day, with the help of Razali, who escorted him on a motorcycle, Rozman arrived at the KFC fried chicken restaurant at an Upper Bukit Timah shopping centre, and meet up with Tan as per the arranged timing.
 It was at that location where Rozman was ambushed by narcotics officers who were on prior standby.
 A total of 1.04 kg of marijuana, which had a street worth of S$1,800, was found in Rozman's possession.
 Soon after Rozman's arrest, Razali was also arrested for the crime, and a search on his motorcycle revealed another package of drugs, which contained 943.3g of marijuana.

 On 28 November 1993, both Rozman and Razali were charged with two counts of trafficking marijuana, one for 1.04 kg and another for 943.3g respectively.
 Under the Misuse of Drugs Act, if the amount of marijuana trafficked exceeded the capital threshold of 500g, the trafficker would face the mandatory death penalty if convicted.

 Tan Keng Ann, the undercover cop who contributed to the capture of Rozman, won commendations from the CNB.
 However, 29-year-old Tan died in June 1996 due to his 24-year-old fiancée Cheng Jun, an immigrant from China, shooting him accidentally without knowing her fiancé's gun was actually loaded.
 Cheng, who was originally charged with murder, was jailed for sixteen months for a reduced charge of causing death by a rash act.